vuhpdc/tofino-simple-switch/README.md

 </table>

 In other words Tofino1 special ports are >= 65 whereas in Tofino2 are in the range 0-8.

-In most cases the following rule suffices to transfer programs between Tofino1 and Tofino1:
+In most cases the following rule suffices to transfer programs between Tofino1 and Tofino2:

-> Port N on Tofino 1 is equivalent to Port N+8 on Tofino2
+> Port N on Tofino1 is equivalent to Port N+8 on Tofino2.
-> Except port 64 which is equivalent to Tofino2 port number 2
+> Except port 64 which corresponds to Tofino2 port number 2.

 See also how `tofino1.json` and `tofino2.json` assign ports to hosts